firdoushassan/InnomaticsTask8Internship/README.md

 This project(TASK 8) was completed as part of my internship with Innomatics Research Labs.
 It is a web-based Student Management Portal built with React, Redux, and Bootstrap, created as part of the Innomatics internship program.
 The application enables users to manage student data with an interactive UI.

+The project is live at : [Student Management Portal](https://student-management-portal-innomatics.netlify.app/)

 ## Features
 - **Student Management:** Add, edit, view, and delete students.
 - **State Management:** Redux for centralized state management.